crux82/squad-it/README.md

 	>* Wikipedia Page: Austria

-3. The answer to the question "*Dov'è nato Virgilio?*" is "*Ulassai*", which is correct, if referring to Virglio Lai, an Italian photographer, even if most people would be referring to the more famous Publius Vergilius Maro, (Publio Virgilio Marone, or simply Virgilio in Italian) born near Mantova 70 B.C.
+3. The answer to the question "*Dov'è nato Virgilio?*" is "*Ulassai*", which is correct, if referring to Virglio Lai, an Italian photographer, even though most people would be referring to the more famous Publius Vergilius Maro, (Publio Virgilio Marone, or simply Virgilio in Italian) born near Mantova 70 B.C.

 	>* Question: Dove è nato Virgilio?
 	>* Answer: Ulassai